To Store or Not? Online Data Selection for Federated Learning with Limited Storage: Design of ODE

-As the number of possible $S$ can be exponential to $|C|$ and $|Y|$, it is prohibitively expensive for the server to derive the globally optimal solution of the distribution matrix $D$ with large $|C|$ (massive clients in FL).
-The classic tractable approach is to replace the non-convex discontinuous $l_0$-norm constraints with the convex continuous $l_1$-norm regularization terms in the objective function~\cite{ge2011note}, which fails to work in our situation because simultaneously minimizing as many as $|C|+|Y|$ non-differentiable $l_1$-norm in the objective function will lead to excessive amounts of computation and memory costs as well as unstable solutions~\cite{schmidt2007fast, shi2010fast}.
-Thus, we propose a greedy strategy for the server to determine the label-client assignment and the corresponding quantity of data samples for each label assigned to the client.
+As the number of possible $S$ can be exponential to $|C|$ and $|Y|$, it is still prohibitively expensive to derive the globally optimal solution of $D$ with large $|C|$ (massive clients in FL).
+The classic approach is to replace the non-convex discontinuous $l_0$ norm constraints with the convex continuous $l_1$ norm regularization terms in the objective function~\cite{ge2011note}, which fails to work in our scenario because simultaneously minimizing as many as $|C|+|Y|$ non-differentiable $l_1$ norm in the objective function will lead to high computation and memory costs as well as unstable solutions~\cite{schmidt2007fast, shi2010fast}.
+Thus, we propose a greedy strategy to solve this complicated problem.

-\textbf{Greedy Cross-Client Coordination Strategy.} The selection of $S$ needs to satisfy the four conditions discussed before, which can be achieved simultaneously through the proposed greedy strategy with the following five steps:
+\textbf{Greedy Cross-Client Coordination Strategy.} We achieve the four desirable properties through the following three steps:

-\textit{(1) Local Information Collection:} Each client $c\in C$ sends the rough information about local data to the server, including the storage capacity $|B_c|$ and data velocity $V_{c,y}$ of each label $y$, which can be obtained from the statistics of the previous time period and brings little privacy concern.

-\textit{(2) Redundant Label Assignment:} After collecting the data information from all the clients, the server can construct the vector of storage size $B\in\mathbb{N}^{|C|}$ and the matrix of data velocity $V\in\mathbb{R}^{|C|\times|Y|}$ of all clients.
+\textit{(1) Information Collection:} Each client $c\!\in\!C$ sends the rough information about local data to the server, including the storage capacity $|B_c|$ and data velocity $V_{c,y}$ of each label $y$, which can be obtained from the statistics of previous time periods.
+Then, the server can construct the vector of storage size $B\!\in\!\mathbb{N}^{|C|}$ and the matrix of data velocity $V\!\in\!\mathbb{R}^{|C|\times|Y|}$ of all clients.

-\textit{(2) Label Assignment:} The server sorts the class labels according to a non-decreasing order of the total number of clients having this label.
-We prioritize the labels with top rank in label-client assignment, because these labels are more difficult to find the enough clients to meet the\textit{ Redundant Label Assignment} property in constraint (\ref{opt: con1}).
-For each considered label $y\in Y$ in the order, there could be multiple clients to be assigned, and the server allocates the label $y$ to the clients $c\in C$ who receives/generates data samples with label $y$ in a higher data velocity.
+\textit{(2) Label Assignment:} The server sorts labels according to a non-decreasing order of the total number of clients having this label.
+We prioritize the labels with top rank in label-client assignment, because these labels are more difficult to find enough clients to meet \textit{Redundant Label Assignment} property.
+For each considered label $y\!\in\!
+Y$ in the rank, there could be multiple clients to be assigned, and the server allocates label $y$ to clients $c$ who generates data samples with label $y$ in a higher data velocity.
 By doing this, we attempt to satisfy the property of \textit{Efficient Data Selection}.
 Once the number of labels assigned to client $c$ is larger than $n_{c}^{\mathrm{client}}$, this client will be removed from the rank due to the \textit{Limited Storage} property.